PhilippBaranovskiy/owa_firefox_addon/README.md

 Outlook Web App Notifications - Firefox extension
 =================

-Firefox extension that adds system notifications capability to [OWA - Outlook Web App](https://en.wikipedia.org/wiki/Outlook_Web_App).
+Firefox extension adds system notifications capability to [OWA - Outlook Web App](https://en.wikipedia.org/wiki/Outlook_Web_App).

 The extension is activated if you have an OWA tab open or when you open a new tab and log into OWA.
 No configuration needed.
 The extension *doesn't* need any OWA account information, *doesn't* read any private data and *doesn't* connect to the internet to send any data.